argonne-lcf/GettingStarted/AI_ML/LLM_Inference/README.md

 qsub sub_el_batched_aurora_llama8B.sh
 ```

-Note that EL provides API to transfer the model weights and the vLLM cache to `/tmp` on the compute nodes, thus the [bcast.c](./utils/bcast.c) utility is not needed in this case.
-However, it is still used to broadcast the virtual environment.
+In these examples, we still use the [bcast.c](./utils/bcast.c) utility to transfer the model weights and `modelinfo` cache to `/tmp` on all the nodes, however note that EL provides API to perform these tasks natively within Python.

 The [EL_batched_inference.py](./EL/EL_batched_inference.py) script takes a few runtime parameters to note: